cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+7/25/2020

+While working on the Image Testing ran into a situation where it appears between the .net, sqlite and json datetime representations that, at least as I was handling everything, some precision was lost in the ContentVersion.
+ContentVersion is now truncated to seconds on the DB Save - the precision simply isn't needed and between all formats it seems as if seconds is handled without any additional work which is a huge bonus.

 7/23/2020

 Fixed a bug in the Excel Import where Content Version was not being set causing the Change Detecting import to not see all the changes - fixed by moving the Content Version assignment into the db save routines and removing other places they are assigned.